langdoc/KSCTC/README.md

 ## Authors and credits

-The main author of the dataset and administrator of this project is [Michael Rießler](https://uefconnect.uef.fi/michael.riesler/).
+The originator of the dataset and administrator of this project is [Michael Rießler](https://uefconnect.uef.fi/michael.riesler/).
+The second main author is [Ilia Egorov](https://www.finnougristik.uni-muenchen.de/personen/wiss_ma/ilia-egorov/).

-The following paper includes a more complete description.
+The following paper (in press) includes a more complete description.

 ```
 @incollection{riesler2024a,